 Standards and Guiding Principles of Our Counseling Programs

-The mission of the Purdue University Northwest’s Programs in Counseling Education is to prepare candidates who will empower all students and clients to reach their maximum potential in the areas of academic, personal, social, and career development.
+The mission of the Purdue University Northwest’s Counselor Education Program is to prepare candidates who will empower all students and clients to reach their maximum potential in the areas of academic, personal, social, and career development.
 In doing so, candidates graduating from these programs with be ethically and culturally competent educational and community leaders who address individual and systemic barriers to academic achievement and personal development.

 Overall Program Objectives